-The United States Government (USG), represented by the U.S. Agency for International Development (USAID), is seeking applications from qualified U.S. citizens to provide personal services overseas as Crisis Response General Development Officer under a personal services contract, as described in the attached solicitation.
+The United States Government (USG), represented by the U.S. Agency for International Development (USAID), is seeking applications from qualified U.S. citizens to provide personal services overseas as a Crisis Response Program Officer under a personal services contract, as described in the attached solicitation.